 - A tall ceiling and large windows give the dining area a lot of light and open up to the best views.
 You really feel like you're in a Great Camp.

 With its Olympic history and world-class sporting events, Lake Placid is a prime destination for both training athletes and those of us inspired by them.
 The Legacy Lodge is a tangible commitment to supporting the future of winter sports in the area by providing users a high-end resort experience while maintaining Midstation comforts.

 As Whiteface looks toward the future, there are major sporting events on the calendar.
 The mountain continues to host alpine events for the Empire State Winter Games, an annual Olympic-style competition for amateur athletes from New York that will be held February 3 - 6, 2022.
 Also in 2022, Whiteface will host the United States Collegiate Ski & Snowboard Association National Championships March 6 - 12.
-In 2023, the Winter World University Games come to town.
-Lake Placid and surrounding communities will host this international competition that will span 11 days and include 12 sports, over 2,500 athletes and coaches from 50 countries, and 86 medal events.

 While the new Legacy Lodge might not be the star of any of the upcoming sporting events (though I could probably win an event called “most time spent eating chili instead of actually skiing”), the lodge and other improvements to the mountain make it a ski and snowboard destination that should be on everyone’s bucket list.
 In addition to being the site of world-renowned games and being home to the Legacy Lodge, Whiteface has recently renovated the Cloudsplitter Gondola, improved snowmaking, and overhauled various lifts to get you to the slopes faster and more efficiently!